TRAVEL SOCCER "FIRE"

 The Germantown Hills Athletic Association is dedicated to the development of our youth thru athletic programs designed to “teach” sportsmanship, team play, discipline, and responsibility.
 The Coaches and the Association members are volunteers donating their time and effort for the betterment of our youth.

 If you are volunteering to Head Coach your child's team, you can skip paying your child's fees, as your child will not be charged.
-Please indicate your interest in the volunteer space of the registration form.
+Please indicate your interest in the volunteer space on the registration form.
 You can also contact us HERE.

 The Golden Coaching Rule